hth313/Calypsi-tool-chains/README.md

 ## Allowed use

-The tools are closed source and the long term goal is to provide quality tools for commercial use.
-You can use them free of charge for hobby purposes, which means you are not allowed to making your living based on using the tools, either directly or indirectly.
+The tools are closed source.
+You can use them free of charge for hobby purposes, which means you are not allowed to make your living based on using the tools, either directly or indirectly.

-If you do make your living based on these products or want to discuss contract development, you can reach me by sending e-mail to hth313@gmail.com.
+Having a small side or hobby based income from using the Calypsi tools is permitted.

 An exception to the above is given to the HP-41 Nut target which is provided with a BSD license to its binary distribution.